Nonprofit Analytics: How to Tap Into Your Fundraising Data

 Within the broader science of nonprofit analytics, there are four main types of analysis with different goals and prescribed uses.
 They include:

-Diagnostic analytics, which provides answers as to why particular events and trends occurred in the past so you can adjust your strategies in the future.
+Diagnostic analytics provides answers to why particular events and trends occurred in the past, helping you adjust your strategies in the future.

-Predictive analytics, which visualizes and predicts trends that will occur in the future.
+Predictive analytics visualizes and predicts trends that will occur in the future.
 This form of analytics is particularly useful for nonprofits as they work to streamline and perfect their communication, fundraising, and marketing strategies.

-Prescriptive analytics, which recommends strategies to stimulate positive changes based on the results of your predictive analysis.
+Prescriptive analytics recommends strategies to stimulate positive changes based on the results of your predictive analysis.

 These analytics often work hand-in-hand to create a more complete picture for nonprofits.
-In particular, many data analytics tools or professional consulting firms pair descriptive analysis with diagnostic analysis, as they provide a thorough snapshot of past operations.
-Or, they might combine predictive analysis with prescriptive analysis, as together they provide an effective plan for future action.
+In particular, many data analytics tools that professional consulting firms use pair descriptive analysis with diagnostic analysis to provide a thorough snapshot of past operations.
+Or, they might combine predictive analysis with prescriptive analysis to help you form an effective plan for future action.

 Nonprofit data analytics can only benefit your organization.
 After all, the entire point of analytics is to provide insights that help you: